-The KIPDA ADD PIP will use a broad-brush approach because there is no overwhelming population center for the traditionally underserved, and the size of these populations is relatively small.
+The KIPDA ADD PIP will use a broad-brush approach when there is no overwhelming population center for the traditionally underserved, and the size of these populations is relatively small.
 Third party group members will be identified across the KIPDA ADD region to aid in the outreach efforts of the traditionally underserved.
-The widespread use of newspapers, radio, and television can be used to potentially reach the underserved.
+Social media can be used to potentially reach the underserved.
 Traveling exhibits may also be utilized during local events and strategically placed locations throughout the region to reach the underserved populations.